 Conrad: A classy hotel with very well appointed rooms.
 The hotel is trendier than the people who stay there.
 Set in an ideal spot, on Michigan but with a back entrance that is in a quiet street.
 The outdoor rooftop lounge is a romantic spot to feel like you are young and hip even if you are not.

-Cheaper But Still Nice Options:
+Cheap But Still Nice Hotel Options:

 The Allerton: Well situated in the heart of the Mag Mile.
 It is historic and has recently been renovated.
 Watch parking because it can wipe out the money you saved by staying here.